-Nowadays, Alfonsina lives in Valencia, Spain, a city full of music, closely collaborating as a conductor at Berklee College of Music.
-Always focused on rescuing Chilean's music heritage, she wrote the book "Canto al Programa: Mirada para el Chile de Hoy", writes for "Las vueltas del Run-Run" Podcast, and is the co-founder of TorreMar Music Studio.
+Alfonsina moved to Valencia, Spain, a city full of music, closely collaborating as a conductor at Berklee College of Music.
+Always focused on rescuing Chilean's music heritage, she wrote the book "Canto al Programa: Miradas para el Chile de Hoy", writes for "Las vueltas del Run-Run" Podcast, and is the co-founder of TorreMar Music Studio.

 She was born in Santiago de Chile.
 She completed her studies at the National Conservatory in Santiago de Chile, thanks to the scholarship of academic excellence awarded by the Chilean government.
 She continued her conduction training with the disciple of Juan Pablo Izquierdo, assistant conductor of Leonard Bernstein in New York.
 In addition, she studied flute with Roberto Cisternas, professor at the chilean conservatory and with Jaime Vásquez, reckoned performer in the Jazz chilean circuit.